wko27/animation-flow/README.md

 # Animation Flow

-This is a demo that used to run on the engineering public website.
+This is a demo that used to run on Medallia's engineering website.

 Click on the dots!

 To run locally:
 - npm install
 - npm run build
-- ./run.sh (on MacOSX)
+- npm start

 Dependencies
 - sass (http://sass-lang.com/)
+- jquery